gustavopinto/gustavopinto.github.com/codefather/_posts/2013-04-07-hello-world.md

 summary: introducing my blog
 ---

+## Hello World ##

 Hi all.

 This is my new Blog: The codefather.
 Here I plan to discuss mainly about programming languages and code design in general.

 Let's get started!

 About the name
 ==============

 Yes, as you can imagine, the name is a joke with the Godfather movie.

 <img src='/images/codefather.jpg'/>